Learn to prepare your boat for shipping.

 A quick note on boat masts: Sailboat masts are fairly easy to deal with as long as they are under 65′ in length.
 The most common size of boat shipping trailers is 48′ to 53′ in length.
-Of course there are other trailers like a double drop stretch than can go much longer.
+Of course, there are other trailers like a double drop stretch that can go much longer.
 As long as the mast will not hang off off the front of the trailer over 3′ and the rear 10′ (in many states 15′) you should be legal with a routinely issued oversize trucking permit.
 If your mast is longer than this your transport company will have to negotiate with the state oversize trucking permit office(s) you plan on traveling in.

 Here are a few monetary breakdowns in the boat shipping industry in relationship to size.